Jules Taylor Marlborough Pinot Noir Bottle

 AROMA & FLAVOUR

-Intense aromas of ripe plums, damsons and boysenberries sit alongside notes of dark chocolate and layered over just a hint of spicy, earthiness.
-It is an intense mouthful reflective of the dry vintage, full of ripe, concentrated boysenberry, plum and dark chocolate flavours and with a weighty texture on the palate.
+Intense aromas of ripe cherries, damsons and boysenberries sit alongside notes of dark chocolate and layered over just a hint of spicy, earthiness.
+It is an intense mouthful full of juicy boysenberry, cherry and dark chocolate flavours and with a weighty texture on the palate.
 It has loads of supple, fine tannins and the finish is long, spicy and delicious, suggesting a wine that will develop nicely over the coming years.

 HARVEST & WINEMAKING

 The grapes for this Pinot Noir were grown in Marlborough’s Southern Valleys.
-This year, tiny berries were hand-harvested in early to mid March when the flavours were tasting to Jules’ liking.
+This year, berries were hand-harvested in mid March when the flavours were tasting to Jules’ liking.
 The grapes were then whisked to the winery where most of the fruit was de-stemmed into small open top fermenters.
 The must was left for 5-10 days to “cold soak” with a small percentage of whole bunches to accentuate the delicate perfumed aromas and bright colour in the wine.
 The must was then warmed and gently plunged by hand to keep the cap moist and extract a good balance of colour and tannins while the wild yeasts got to work with the fermentation.
 Upon reaching dryness, it was pressed gently into French oak barrels for maturation.
-After a full malolactic fermentation in spring, the wine was bottled on 10th March, just in time to pour a glass for Jules’ Dad’s birthday.
+After a full malolactic fermentation in spring, the wine was bottled in March.

 FICKLE AND DEMANDING, THIS LITTLE NUMBER IS A PIECE OF WORK, BUT HAS TURNED INTO A DANGEROUSLY GOOD WINE.